johsteffens/beth/doc/bcore/btcl.md

 ### Reading from a file
 First argument: Path expression (string)

+Second argument: Default return object in case the file does not exist or does not yield an object.

+Return:

-Return: Object represents by the file
+* If file exists and represents an object: Object represented by the file
+* Otherwise: Second argument

 |Name|Arity|Description|Type Name|Exportable|
 |:---|:---|----|----|----|